nycjv321/nycjv321.github.io/_posts/2020-01-07-ws-of-testing.md

 _💩 happens!_

 But what's important is addressing those issues when they happen and retrospecting on them and preventing similiar issues going forward.
-In my experience, other bugs related to application functionality are due to:
+In my experience, the majority of other bugs related to application functionality are due to:

 * Poor test coverage
 * Vague requirements that force developers to make weird design decisions resulting in unexpected/unintentional behavior